Online metric algorithms with untrusted predictions: Abstract

 \section{Abstract}

 Machine-learned predictors, although achieving very good results for inputs resembling training data, cannot possibly provide perfect predictions in all situations.
-Still, decision-making systems that are based on such predictors need not only to benefit from good predictions but also to achieve a decent performance when the predictions are inadequate.
+Still, decision-making systems that are based on such predictors need not only benefit from good predictions, but should also achieve a decent performance when the predictions are inadequate.

 In this paper, we propose a prediction setup for arbitrary \emph{metrical task systems (MTS)} (e.g.,~\emph{caching}, \emph{$k$-server} and \emph{convex body chasing}) and \emph{online matching on the line}.
 We utilize results from the theory of online algorithms to show how to make the setup robust.
 Specifically for caching, we present an algorithm whose performance, as a function of the prediction error, is exponentially better than what is achievable for general MTS.
 Finally, we present an empirical evaluation of our methods on real world datasets, which suggests practicality.